MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/lobby-matchmaking-sdks/lobby-and-matchmaking-release-notes.md

 ### Bug fixes

 - Fixed incorrect constant string values for PFLobbyMemberCountSearchKey and PFLobbyAmMemberSearchKey in the PFLobby.h header
-- Fixed bug which could cause `PFMultiplayerUninitialize()` to block indefinitely if a websocket had previously closed unexpectedly
+- Fixed a bug which could cause `PFMultiplayerUninitialize()` to block indefinitely if a websocket had previously closed unexpectedly
-- Fixed bug which caused PubSub notifications to become unusable and Lobby/Matchmaking API operations to stall out indefinitely after an unexpected websocket disconnect
+- Fixed a bug which caused PubSub notifications to become unusable and Lobby/Matchmaking API operations to stall out indefinitely after an unexpected websocket disconnect

 ## 1.1.4